ThomasSilloway/GodotModCapableGame/README.md

 - `main` is the mod loader project that does nothing except load mods.
 It'll probably handle global things too like Settings or Config
 - `mainmenu` is the first mod that will display the main menu for the project.
 First commit just has a hello world print

-## Usage
+## Usage - Manual

 - Export `main` project as an .exe (Turning on Export Console Wrapper is handy for testing)
 - Export `mainmenu` project as a .zip

 - Run the `main` executable and view the logs to see the main menu is loaded (first commit)

+## Usage - Automated
+- Update `scripts/build.bat` to match your paths
+- Run the build batch file to automatically create versioned builds

 ## Future Updates

-- Add a batch file that auto exports each project for testing
 - Add an actual main menu and settings from an example project to see what issues might arise
 - Add a mod that adds a button to the main menu via injection
 - Add a separate mod for a main game sample project that is loaded by the main menu